jj4jj/ssukits/README.md

 ##ssukits is a simple (game) server tookits package.
+* Creating this rep just for studying and for fun .
-* now , ssukits  only running it in Linux evironment , and implementing of it's function is just for studying and for fun . anyone can use it and distribute it , whatever you did with it .
+* Now , ssukits  only running it in Linux evironment , and implementing of it's function is just for studying and for fun . anyone can use it and distribute it , whatever you did with it .
+* It's a study job , so there are many bugs in it . . .

+##Warnning
+* Maybe u can't compile it succesfully , don't be panic or angry  ! since I commit code at any time ...
+* Don't use it in your commercial project now for many bugs in it !!

-##What function every directorie included
+##What functions every directory included

 * 1.base
 	* it's the basic function of ssukits . with supporting Log ,File heper,